Building or renovating your home

 Home indemnity insurance

-Home indemnity insurance (HII) is an important safeguard for you and is there to help in the event of the death, disappearance or insolvency of your builder.
+Home indemnity insurance (HII) is required for all building work requiring a building permit and valued at more than $20,000.
+HII is an important safeguard for homeowners and is there to help in the event of the death, disappearance or insolvency of your builder.

-It’s important to note that a preparations of plans agreement, or PPA, doesn’t form part of your contract and so isn’t covered by your HII policy.
-If your builder becomes insolvent or disappears while only preparing the plans under the PPA, you won’t be covered for any losses.
+It’s important to note that a preparation of plans agreement, or PPA, doesn’t form part of a home building work contract so it isn’t covered under a HII policy.

 Building challenges

-As your work gets underway, your builder will be in contact to ask for an initial deposit and then for progress payments as more work is completed.
-There are limits and conditions on these payments and it’s important you understand how they work, as they can affect your home indemnity insurance.
+Prior to work commencing your builder will likely ask you for an initial deposit.
+Once work gets underway, progress payments will be requested for stages of work as they are completed.
+The Act provides for limits and conditions on these payments and it’s important you understand how they work, as they can affect your home indemnity insurance.

-There is a limited exception that applies for off-site cabinetry work, where the value of that work represents more than 50 per cent of the amount under the contract.
-In these cases, a deposit of no more than 20 per cent can be charged.
+There is a limited exception to the rule regarding deposits that applies for off-site cabinetry work, where the value of that work represents more than 50 per cent of the contract value.
+In this limited circumstance, a deposit of up to 20 per cent can be requested by the builder.

-Once work has started, you should only make progress payments for work that has actually been done or materials already supplied.
+Once work has started, you should only make progress payments for work that has actually been done or for materials have already been supplied.
 For example, your builder can’t ask for a progress payment for the purchase and delivery of bricks until the bricks have actually been delivered to the site.
-Upfront payments for variations to your contract are not allowed and, if made, can affect your protection under home indemnity insurances
+With the exception of the deposit, upfront payments to your contract are not allowed and, if made, can affect any claim you may have under your home indemnity insurance policy.

-If you believe a price increase is unjustified or excessive, you can lodge a complaint with Building and Energy, but generally a three-year time limit applies from when the dispute arose, so don’t delay if you believe a complaint is warranted.
+If you believe a price increase is unjustified or excessive, you can lodge a complaint with LGIRS.

 Building contracts and progress payments